khajum7/web/README.md

 # Junior Jazz Portal
-Junior Jazz Order Portal is an online website for ordering pre-existing sets of jerseys or custom ones.
+Juniors Jazz Order Portal is an online website for ordering pre-existing sets of jerseys or custom ones.
 ## Sofware required
 * Node.js
 * PHP